Free post-groups, post-groups from group actions, and post-Lie algebras: Introduction

-\textbf{Acknowledgements :} This study was funded by the Iraqi Ministry of Higher Education and Scientific Research.
-Thanks to Mustansiriyah University, College of Science, Mathematics Department for their support in carrying out this work.
-D.~Manchon acknowledges a support from the grant ANR-20-CE40-0007 \textsl{Combinatoire Alg\'ebrique, R\'esurgence, Probabilit\'es Libres et Op\'erades}.
+\textbf{Acknowledgements :} We thank Pierre Catoire for his insightful remarks on a previous version of this work.
+M.~J.~H.~Al-Kaabi is funded by the Iraqi Ministry of Higher Education and Scientific Research.
+He also thanks Mustansiriyah University, College of Science, Mathematics Department for support.
 K.~Ebrahimi-Fard is supported by the Research Council of Norway through project 302831 “Computational Dynamics and Stochastics on Manifolds” (CODYSMA).
+He also thanks the Centre for Advanced Study (CAS) in Oslo for support.
+D.~Manchon acknowledges a support from the grant ANR-20-CE40-0007 \textsl{Combinatoire Alg\'ebrique, Renormalisation, Probabilit\'es Libres et Op\'erades}.